YuhanZhen/SAGM-for-Credit-Risk-Prediction/README.md

 For example: `python SAGNN_lending_club.py --sample=True`

-You can also change other parameters accroding to the usage:
+You can also change other parameters according to the usage:

 ```
 usage: SAGNN_lending_club.py [-h] [--path PATH] [--sample SAMPLE] [--cluster_theta CLUSTER_THETA]